duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 ## Creating our first plot
 _[Back to top](#contents)_

-We will be using the `ggplot2` package, which is part of `tidyverse`, to make our plots.
+We will be using the `ggplot2` package, which is part of the `tidyverse`, to make our plots.
 This is a very powerful package that creates professional looking plots and is one of the reasons people like using R so much.